bloop-box/bloop-box-client/README.md

 ## System setup

-- Flash an SD card with the Raspian Buster Lite image.
+- Flash an SD card with the Raspian Bullseye Lite image.
 - Create an empty file `/boot/ssh`.

 Create a file `/boot/wpa_supplicant.conf` with the following contents and adjust SSID and PSK: